Because Project Managers like to keep a tight grip on their project schedules, not just anyone can make changes to a project schedule.

 - A Project Manager has complete control of the project schedule

-Another level of permissions present within a project may be the item permissions, in the event that the system administrator has restricted user functions using item permissions.
-The system administrator must make certain that project managers have full system-level permissions to a project in order for the project manager to access the project and edit the project schedule.
+If you still find you are unable to edit the project plan, be aware the item permissions.
 For example, if a system administrator were to place a new project in a folder that is inaccessible to the project manager, the project manager privileges within the project are irrelevant.
 The project manager is unable to access the project in the first place.